hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evalp.rst

          thresholds than others, it is possible to use `NAN` to match the number of thresholds of the other sites.

+.. option:: --events <TXT>

+   A string specifying the type of streamflow events to consider for threshold exceedance-based metrics.
+It can either be set as `"high"` when flooding conditions/high flow events are evaluated (i.e. event occurring when streamflow goes above threshold) or as `"low"` when drought conditions/low flow events are evaluated (i.e. event occurring when streamflow goes below threshold).
+It must be provided if *q_thr* is provided.

+.. option:: --c_lvl <FLOAT ...>

+   List of confidence interval(s) in % to consider for intervals-based metrics.

 .. option:: --t_msk <TEXT:DIR>

    Path to directory where CSV files containing temporal subsets are,